asmod3us/jailman/blueprints/sabnzbd3/readme.md

+# SABnzbd V3

-Blueprint for SABnzbd binary newsreader
+Blueprint for version  3 of the SABnzbd binary newsreader